SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

         fig, (ax1, ax2, ax2, ax4) = _prep_fig_axes(figsize, theme)

-3. For each axes object returned by :py:func:`_prep_fig_axes`, call a module-private function whose name starts with :py:func:`_plot_` to draw all the things on the axes
+3. For each axes object returned by :py:func:`_prep_fig_axes`, call a module-private function whose name starts with :py:func:`_plot_` is called to draw all the things on the axes:

     .. code-block:: python